Tom Brady: Politics

-Brady attended the 2004 State of the Union Address as a special guest of then-President George W. Bush.
-He told ESPN The Magazine in 2004 that being a U.S. Senator would be his "craziest ambition".
+Brady attended the 2004 State of the Union Address as a guest of then-president George W. Bush.
+Brady told ESPN The Magazine in 2004 that being a U.S. senator would be his "craziest ambition".

-Brady is a friend of former President Donald Trump; in 2017, Brady indicated he had known Trump "for16 years".
-At a political event in New Hampshire on the day before the 2016 presidential election, Trump said he had received a call from Brady, and that Brady told him "Donald, I support you, you're my friend, and I voted for you."
-However, after his wife was asked directly on Instagram whether she and Brady backed Trump, Bündchen answered "NO!"
-After a Trump campaign "Make America Great Again" cap was photographed in Brady's locker, Brady said that Bündchen told him to not discuss politics anymore, which he thought was a "good decision".
-Brady did not join the New England Patriots in visiting Trump at the White House in April 2017 after their Super Bowl victory, citing "personal family matters".
+Brady is a friend of President Donald Trump.
+At a political event in New Hampshire on the day before the 2016 presidential election, Trump said he had received a call from Brady, and that Brady told him: "Donald, I support you, you're my friend, and I voted for you."
+After Bündchen was asked on Instagram whether she and Brady backed Trump, she answered "NO!"
+After a Trump campaign "Make America Great Again" cap was photographed in Brady's locker, Brady said Bündchen told him to not discuss politics anymore, which he thought was a "good decision".
+Brady did not join the Patriots in visiting Trump at the White House in 2017 after their Super Bowl victory, citing "personal family matters".

-In an interview with Howard Stern on The Howard Stern Show in April 2020, Brady explained that Trump had reached out to him to speak at the 2016 Republican National Convention, and that he declined, saying, "It was uncomfortable for me because you can't undo things, not that I would undo a friendship, but political support is totally different than the support of a friend."
-He said that he has known Trump since 2001 and that Trump asked him to be a judge in the Miss USA pageant, after Brady led the Patriots to victory in Super Bowl XXXVI.
-Brady explained that Trump used to come to Patriots games and would call him and golf with him occasionally.
-However, Brady said that he did not see the benefit of getting involved in an event as polarizing as a presidential election.
-Brady reiterated in 2022 that he had not spoken with Trump in "years" and that his relationship with Trump had been mischaracterized by the media.
+In an interview on The Howard Stern Show in April 2020, Brady explained that Trump had reached out to him to speak at the 2016 Republican National Convention, and he declined, saying, "It was uncomfortable for me because you can't undo things, not that I would undo a friendship, but political support is totally different than the support of a friend."
+Brady said he has known Trump since 2001 and that Trump asked him to be a judge in the Miss USA pageant, after Brady led the Patriots to victory in Super Bowl XXXVI.
+Brady explained that Trump used to come to Patriots games and would call him and golf with him occasionally; however, Brady said he did not see the benefit of getting involved in an event as polarizing as a presidential election.
+Brady said in 2022 that he had not spoken with Trump in "years" and that their relationship had been mischaracterized.

-While there has been speculation that Brady would run for political office, in a 2015 interview he stated he had no interest in doing so.
-He reiterated in 2022 that he would avoid a political career because, "I don't think anyone’s fond of politics these days."

-In 2018, he endorsed Republican Helen Brady (no relation) for State Auditor of Massachusetts.
+While there has been speculation that Brady would run for political office, in a 2015 interview he stated he had no interest in it.
+Brady reiterated in 2022 that he would avoid a political career because, "I don't think anyone's fond of politics these days."
+In 2018, Brady endorsed Republican Helen Brady (no relation) for State Auditor of Massachusetts.